 - Grapes and raisins (no matter the quantity) can be incredibly harmful to both dogs and cats.
 This is because they contain a potent toxin that can damage the liver and kidneys in next to no time, even if immediate veterinary assistance is sought.
 Raisins are a key ingredient in mince pies and fruit cake, so make sure these are kept well away from your dog or cat – leaving them unpackaged on a worktop is asking for trouble, as most pets will find a way to access them.

 - Chocolate is a notoriously bad food for dogs, although it is usually not fatal if consumed in small quantities.
-This entirely depends on your dog’s internal response to chocolate and whether they have consumed the dark, milk or white variety.
+This entirely depends on your dog’s individual response to chocolate and whether they have consumed the dark, milk or white variety.
 Dark chocolate contains the highest concentration of cocoa and is therefore far more harmful to canines.
 If ingested, chocolate can cause seizures and vomiting, as well as increased heart rate which can in turn prove fatal.
 Although many people will spend the year being vigilant about their dogs coming into contact with chocolate, at Christmas time it is easy to become more lapse, forgetting to conceal any and every suggestion of chocolate in the house.
 Chocolate advent calendars pose a particular hazard as dogs and cats can easily open their doors and devour what’s inside.
 Make sure these are kept in a safe place where they cannot be accessed by inquisitive animals.

 - Nutmeg is a spice commonly used at Christmas, whether in cakes, hot drinks, preserves or soups.
 Many people also choose to baste their Christmas poultry with it, which is often offered up as scraps to the dog after dinner.
 If a dog consumes too much nutmeg, its nervous system will begin to suffer the potentially severe consequences.
-Highly toxic to canines, this spice is to be avoided and kept out of reach of pets.
+Highly toxic to canines, this spice is to be avoided and kept out of reach of all pets.

 - Onions and garlic, whatever their form (raw, cooked or powdered), are very dangerous to cats and dogs, even if a minimal amount is ingested.
 A component present in both foods is responsible for destroying a dog’s red blood cells, a serious condition that can lead to anaemia.
 Various symptoms signal an anaemic dog, such as breathlessness, listlessness, vomiting and general disinterest in life.
 Onions and garlic are popular seasoning ingredients found in all manner of foods and are likely to feature in meals over the Christmas period.
 Stuffing contains both, so make sure your cat or dog is kept away from it.
 Garlic is also found in a number of commercial dog foods and treats, and many claim it actually has beneficial properties when administered in small amounts.
 Again, it all depends on how your dog reacts to it and it is sometimes better to veer on the side of caution.

 - Xylitol is a sweetener found in a number of foods likely to appear at Christmas.
 These include sugared sweets and candy, some dietary foods and baked goods.
 If a dog consumes even a small amount of Xylitol it could be in serious trouble.
-Dropping blood sugar levels can cause seizures and rapid liver collapse, amongst other implications.
+Dropping blood sugar levels can cause seizures and rapid liver collapse, amongst other complications.
 Be wary of this substance, check food labels, and if in doubt do not feed the product to your pets.

 - Although it is unlikely any responsible pet owner would allow their animal to consume alcohol (even if it is just a taste of celebratory champagne from your glass) or drinks containing caffeine (tea, coffee, energy drinks), there have been many cases of this type of poisoning seen in dogs over the festive period.
 Alcohol has a far stronger effect on dogs than humans, and even a drop of it or any other stimulant-type drink can cause disorientation and laboured breathing, while too much can result in death.
 Sometimes it is not even intentional, and dogs have been known to lap up spilled alcohol from the floor or table surfaces when unobserved.
 If you are planning a party this December, always ensure your guests understand what foods are safe and unsafe for your pets and discourage anyone from feeding them without your knowledge.
 Keep alcohol away from your animals and if some gets spilled, make sure it is not your dog that is cleaning it up.